phyleria/Random-Muses/README.md

 Yes I welcome contributions, so go ahead and create that PR!

 ## Credits
-I give credits to my ukelele, stock of books(both read and unread) and ofcourse my sketch-pad :wink:
+I give credits to my uke, stock of books(both read and unread) and ofcourse my sketch-pad :wink: